Band of the Royal Military College, Duntroon

 The Band of the Royal Military College is a band of the Australian Army that is located in Canberra, Australian Capital Territory.
 It is one of 11 bands that make up the Australian Army Band Corps.
 Also known as the Duntroon Military Band or the RMC Band, it is the chief musical ensemble of the Royal Military College, Duntroon.
 It is regarded as one of the premier bands in the AABC today.
-Since January 1993, the band has been under the direction of Ian McLean, who was himself part of the band in the 1970s.
+The band has been under the direction of Major Douglas Hall.

 History

 The Band of the Royal Military College was founded in 1916, as a part-time band composed from volunteers drawn from the riding staff.
 It was only in 1954 that they were officially established, when a band formed from members of the Regular Army was established at the college.
 In 1968 it became part of the Australian Army Band Corps.
 In the 1980s, the band began performing shows for local charities, known as the "Strike up the Band" shows, a tradition that continues to this day under the name "Music at Midday", which happens six times a year.
 Since 2010, the band has been one of the aspects of the RMC dedicated on the memorial plaque at the ACT Honour Walk.